Skip to main content

 Lead With Convenience

-Convenience sells subscriptions more than discounts do.
+Convenience sells subscriptions better than discounts.
 "Beautiful fresh flowers, delivered automatically, so you never have to think about it."
-That's the pitch.
-Keep it that simple.
+That's your pitch.
+Don't overcomplicate it.

 Target the Right Customers

-• Busy professionals who love flowers but never remember to buy them
+• Busy professionals who love flowers but never remember to actually buy them

-• Businesses that need regular arrangements but can't be bothered reordering each week
+• Businesses needing regular arrangements who can't be bothered with the faff of reordering every week

 Offer Trials

 Lower the barrier.
-"First month at 50% off" or "Try two weeks on us" gets people through the door.
-And most people who try a flower subscription keep it going.
+"First month at 50% off" or "Try two weeks on us" — just get people through the door.
+Most people who try a flower subscription end up keeping it.
+The product basically sells itself once it's sitting on someone's kitchen table.

 Gift Subscriptions

 Three months of flower deliveries for Mum.
-That's a brilliant gift.
-Push gift subscriptions hard in the run-up to Mother's Day and Christmas -- they convert well.
+Brilliant gift, that.
+Push gift subscriptions hard before Mother's Day and Christmas — they convert really well and a decent chunk of recipients convert to paying subscribers afterwards.

 Corporate Outreach

+Look, this one's old-fashioned and it works.
 Walk into local offices.
-Leave a card.
+Leave a card and a sample arrangement if you can.
 Follow up a week later.
-Many businesses don't have a flower subscription purely because nobody's ever asked them.
-Corporate accounts are won through direct, old-fashioned sales conversations.
+You'd be surprised how many businesses don't have flowers simply because nobody ever offered.
+Corporate accounts are won through actual conversations, not Instagram ads.

 Technology to Manage Subscriptions

-Trying to manage subscriptions with spreadsheets gets messy fast.
-You need software that can handle:
+Trying to run subscriptions from a spreadsheet gets messy fast.
+Really fast.
+You need software that handles:

 • Automatic order generation each period